JaapHaitsma/pdf2epub/README.md

-# pdf2epub (uv project)
+# pdf2epub

-Convert a PDF to an EPUB using Google Gemini (2.5 Pro) with a simple, resilient CLI.
+Convert a PDF (even if it is scanned) to an EPUB using Google Gemini (2.5 Pro) with a simple, resilient CLI.

 ## Highlights